Painting to sell a house involves a very different set of considerations and goals than general painting projects.

 Use trim to add contrast and interest (or tone it down)

-Typically, the goal of painting trim is to emphasize the architectural features of your home’s exterior and create a noticeable contrast with your siding.
+Typically, the purpose of painting trim is to emphasize the architectural features of your home’s exterior and create a noticeable contrast with your siding.

 The general rule is to pair dark siding with light trim, and vice versa.